nashville-software-school/FEWDD-milestones/1-getting-started/README.md

 Install the Sublime Text [package control](https://packagecontrol.io/installation) which, in turn, allows you to easily install and manage tons of really cool add-ons for customizing your Sublime editor.

 Read [this excellent introduction](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings) to getting the very most out of Sublime Text.
 These tips will make coding more enjoyable and increase your speed.

+### Install Slack

+Do not use the browser-based interface for Slack.
+Download and use the client.
+Let us know if you did not get an invitation to the Nashville Software School Slack organization, and we'll send you one immediately.

+### Create Codepen account

+Visit the [Codepen sign up page](https://codepen.io/signup), and scroll all the way to the bottom to sign up for a free plan.
+If you like, you can click the "Use info from Github" button when creating your account.

 ## Windows users